eivor9/budget-logbook-server/README.md

 ```
 ```
 [
       {
             "id": 'bls-2XB37',
-      "date": '2024-06-12',
+            "date": '2024-06-17',
-      "description": "Uncharted: Drake's Fortune",
-      "category": 'Shopping & Entertainment',
+            "description": "Purchase of fresh produce and ingredients", "category": 'Food and Beverage Purchases',
-      "merchant": 'eBay',
+            "merchant": 'Farmer's Market',
-      "amountInCents": 596
+            "amountInCents": 100000
       },
     ...
 ]
 ```

 ### Viewing a single transaction:
-To view a single transaction, send a GET request to the /logbook/:id endpoint.
+To view any particular transaction, send a GET request to the /logbook/:id endpoint.
 ```
 https://budget-logbook-server.onrender.com/logbook/:id
 ```
 ```
 {
       "id": 'bls-2XB37',
-      "date": '2024-06-12',
+      "date": '2024-06-17',
-      "description": "Uncharted: Drake's Fortune",
-      "category": 'Shopping & Entertainment',
+      "description": "Purchase of fresh produce and ingredients", "category": 'Food and Beverage Purchases',
-      "merchant": 'Amazon',
+      "merchant": 'Farmer's Market',
-      "amountInCents": 596
+      "amountInCents": 100000
 }
 ```

 ### Editing a transaction:
-To edit the details of any particular transaction, send a PUT repuest to the /logbook/:id endpoint.
+To edit the details of any particular transaction, send a PUT request to the /logbook/:id endpoint.
 ```
 https://budget-logbook-server.onrender.com/logbook/:id
 ```